google/wireit/README.md

 ## Failures and errors

-By default, when a failure occurs in any script, all scripts that are already running are allowed to finish, but new scripts are not started.
+By default, when a script fails (meaning it returned with a non-zero exit code), all scripts that are already running are allowed to finish, but new scripts are not started.

 In some situations a different behavior may be better suited.
 There is an additional mode, which you can set with the `WIREIT_FAILURES` environment